Harkmac Construction Building Site Drainage Installation

 An underground drainage pipe should always be sloped.
 A gradient of 1 in 40 (2.5%) is standard for wastewater, ensuring gravity assists in efficient water flow and preventing stagnation and blockages.

-Why Are Drains Normally Installed Underground?
+Why are Drains Normally Installed Underground?

 Installing drains underground hides them from view, maintaining the property's appearance, while protecting them from physical damage and weather conditions.